 Ask Yourself This…

 Whether you’re thinking about an complete overhaul or just a refresh, spring business plans should start with an overview.
 Look at records for the past year to get a solid idea of what’s been happening.
 Assess how you’ve done with long- and short-term goals.
-Ask yourself the questions about the business like the ones below to decide how to move ahead:
+Ask yourself questions about the business like the ones below to decide how to move ahead:

 - Has the mission statement changed?

 - How has COVID changed the way we market and sell our product or service?

 - Have products or services changed?

 - Is our target market the same as it was a year ago?